chrisliu/vgdecomp/README.md

-# CGL2019-Data-Structures
+# CGL Data Structures
-Data structures used in preparation for vg modifications
+Data structures used in preparation for VG modifications

 ### Old Code with Graph and Tree classes and old Node and Edge objects
 *Commit ID: 871738b*